wolfvictorOSI/Edge-Data-Store-Docs/V1/Health/Health.md

 # Edge Data Store health

 Edge Data Store and its components produce health information to provide insight into their status, which is critical for monitoring data collection.
-When configured, Edge Data Store transfers health information to OMF endpoints, including the types and containers that represent available health information.
+When configured, EDS transfers health information to OMF endpoints, including the types and containers that represent available health information.
 To enable this functionality, configure one or more health endpoints.

 ## EDS adapter health